t-d-k/LibreCrypt/README.md

 * Portable mode doesn't need to be installed and leaves little trace on 3rd party PCs (administrator rights needed).
 * Full transparent encryption, DoxBoxes appear as removable discs in Windows Explorer.
 * Opens legacy volumes created with Truecrypt, E4M, Scramdisc, Bestcrypt, Crosscrypt, FreeOTFE and PGPdisc (only some versions supported).
-* 'Explorer' mode lets you access DoxBoxes when you don't have admin permisssions.
+* Explorer mode lets you access DoxBoxes when you don't have admin permisssions.
 * Deniable encryption protects you from 'rubber hose cryptography'.
 * Compatible with Linux encryption, Cryptoloop "losetup", dm-crypt, and LUKS.
 Linux shell scripts support deniable encryption on Linux.
 * Supports smartcards and security tokens.
-* Encrypted Boxes can be a file, a partition, or a whole disk.
+* Encrypted DoxBoxes can be a file, a partition, or a whole disk.
 * Runs on Windows XP onwards (see note below for 64 bit versions).
 * Supports numerous hash (including SHA-512, RIPEMD-320, Tiger) and encryption algorithms (Including AES, Twofish, and Serpent) in several modes (CBC, LRW, AND XTS), giving more options than any other disk encryption software.
 * Optional 'key files' let you use a thumbdrive as a key.